elzozz/zdot/README.md

-# Z:large_blue_circle:f
+# Z🟢files

- files.
+🟢files.
 Take it or leave it.

 ## Requirements
 First install some required stuff in order to use zsh, tmux and nvim.